New! Try Málstaður, a platform for all of Miðeind's main products.

 Programs can be ugly or beautiful.
 There's a lot of aesthetics in programming, and when you read or write code, it's very important in my opinion to have a certain sense of the beauty or the aesthetics of the code.
 Beautiful code is simply better than ugly code, it lasts longer and has fewer errors in it."

 "I suppose I can thank my daughter for that.
 She graduated with a degree in computer science from the University of Iceland in 2014, and I felt somewhat uncomfortable not being able to converse with her about the latest technology.
 I decided I needed to brush up on my programming skills to keep up with her.
-Subsequently, I familiarized myself with the Python programming language and web services, and decided to create an Icelandic Scrabble game for the internet to practice.
-It ended up becoming Netskrafl, which now has about 25,000 registered users today."
+Subsequently, I familiarized myself with the Python programming language and web services, and decided to create an Icelandic Scrabble-like cloud-based game as a practice project.
+It ended up becoming Netskrafl, which now has over 30,000 registered users in a country of less than 400,000 people."

 While working on Netskrafl Vilhjálmur became familiar with the Database of Modern Icelandic Inflection (DMII), which is a database managed by The Árni Magnússon Institution for Icelandic Studies.
 The database contains information about the inflectional forms of the vast majority of common words in the modern Icelandic language and is open to everyone on the internet free of charge.